-- 13.4 The certified copy of all the directors of the company, company registration/ck, Tax clearances certificates not older than Six(6) months. - 13.5 By completing the prescribed application form for the provision of municipal services the consumer of services enters into an agreement with the Council. - 13.6 The application for the provision of municipal services must be made by the registered owner of an immovable property or by a tenant only if he/she can produce a written consent from the owner of the property which clearly gives consent to occupy the property as well as accepting liability for any future outstanding fees for 60 days or older on the tenant's account should the tenant fail to honour his/her debts. - 13.7 The Council will not consider a new application for the provision of municipal services from a tenant of a property, if the property account is in arrears.
+- 15.4 The copy of the applicant's identity document and company registration documents and lease agreement where the applicant had leased the property. - 15.5 By completing the prescribed application form for the provision of municipal services the consumer of services enters into an agreement with the Council. - 15.6 The application for the provision of municipal services must be made by the registered owner of an immovable property or by a tenant only if he/she can produce a written consent from the owner of the property which clearly gives consent to occupy the property as well as accepting liability for any future outstanding fees for 60 days or older on the tenant's account should the tenant fail to honour his/her debts. - 15.7 The Council will not consider a new application for the provision of municipal services from a tenant of a property, if the property account is in arrears. - 15.8 The only exception to (13.5) above is that individuals and businesses with lease agreements to lease properties from the Municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - 15.9 An agent may with a proxy open an account in the name of the owner taking into consideration the provisions of (13.5) above. - 15.10 The agreement with Council makes provision for the following: -

-- 13.8 The only exception to (13.5) above is that individuals and businesses with lease agreements to lease properties from the Municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - 13.9 An agent may with a proxy open an account in the name of the owner taking into consideration the provisions of (13.5) above. - 13.10The agreement with Council makes provision for the following: - i.
-An undertaking by the owner that he or she will be liable for collection costs including administration fees, interest, penalty fees and any other legal costs occasioned by his or her failure to settle accounts by the due date; - ii.
-An acknowledgement by the owner that accounts will become due and payable by the due date notwithstanding the fact that the owner did not receive the account: and - iii.
+- An undertaking by the owner that he or she will be liable for collection costs including administration fees, interest, penalty fees and any other legal costs occasioned by his or her failure to settle accounts by the due date; - ii.
+An acknowledgement by the owner that accounts will become due and payable by the due date notwithstanding the fact that the owner did not receive the account; and - iii.
 That the onus will be on the owner to ensure that he or she is in possession of an account before the due date. - iv.
 The undertaking by the Municipality that it shall do everything in its power to deliver accounts timely. - v.
-The application for the provision of municipal services shall be made at least two(2) working days prior to the date on which the services are required to be connected. - vi.
+The application for the provision of municipal services shall be made at least two (2) working days prior to the date on which the services are required to be connected. - vi.
 The first account for services will be rendered after the first meter reading cycle to be billed following the date of signing the service agreement. - vii. in the case whereby an existing client wishes to move from conventional electricity to prepaid electricity the current account should be settled in full.